-The first thing you should do if you have mites is eliminate their host.
-Check your property carefully for rodent infestation, and resolve any issues you find.
+You will not be able to eliminate mites from your environment without eliminating their host.
+Mites will starve to death on a diet of only human blood, but if rats or birds are present, they may persist indefinitely.
+Check your property carefully for a rodent infestation and resolve any issues you find.
 Eliminate any bird nests under eaves and in attics.
+If you have pet birds or chickens, treat them for mites.
 Be thorough!
 It will be impossible to eliminate mites if their animal host is still living in your home.

-Mites can live up to six weeks without a blood meal, but will begin searching for a new host immediately.
-You may notice more bites once you have eliminated the animal that is causing the problem.
+Once the host is eliminated, the mites will begin searching for a new host immediately.
+You may notice more bites once you have eliminated the animal that was causing the problem.
+It can take up to 6 weeks for mites to starve to death.
+If mite eggs are present, those 6 weeks begin from their hatching date, so you may experience “waves” of mites until the last of the eggs have gone.
 If this happens, you should contact a professional pest control operator (PCO) to treat for mites.

 San Mateo County Mosquito and Vector Control District provides identification of suspected mites and other insect/pest specimens.
 Please bring a sample to the District office for identification.
 Home inspections for bird or rodent infestation are also available.
 Schedule a service request by phone or online.
 All District services are provided at no additional fee to county residents.

 Some people experience long periods of crawling and biting sensations in their skin and mites are very often blamed for these sensations.
 While this is often true, you should always confirm the presence of mites before you begin treatment for them.
 Biting mites are not truly invisible, and the majority of them can be seen by the naked eye although they are very small.
 If you are unable to confirm the presence of mites, despite visits and consults with multiple entomologists, it could be very important to your health to consider other explanations.